nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 ### <a name="publish-variable-draft"></a> Publish Variable Draft
 #### <a name="publish-variable-draft-endpoint"></a> /collections/&lt;collection-concept-id&gt;/&lt;collection-revision-id&gt;/variables/&lt;native-id&gt;/publish/&lt;variable-draft-concept-id&gt;

-Variable drafts can be published, i.e. ingested into CMR as variable concept, through variable draft publishing endpoint.
+Variable drafts can be published, i.e. ingested into CMR as variable concept, through the variable draft publishing endpoint.

 Example: Publish variable draft VD1200000008-PROV1 using native-id var1.
 Note: if Content-Type is passed in, use it, otherwise use the format stored in the database for VD1200000008-PROV1.